torvalds/linux/Documentation/process/security-bugs.rst

 be released without consent from the reporter unless it has already been made public.

+The report must be sent to maintainers, with the security team in ``Cc:``.
 The Linux kernel security team can be contacted by email at
 <security@kernel.org>.
 This is a private list of security officers
 who will help verify the bug report and assist developers working on a fix.